 Vintage Stratocaster Wiring

 We’ll start our Fralin installation Guide with single-coil pickups and vintage Stratocaster wiring.
-Single-coil pickups made by Lindy Fralin include the Vintage Hot, Blues Special Strat, and the real ’54s, among many others.
-These pickups have two wires, one white and one black.
+Single-coil pickups made by Lindy Fralin include the Vintage Hot, Blues Special Strat, and the real ’54s, plus many others.
+These pickups have two wires — one white and one black.
 While it doesn’t matter as long as you stay consistent, white is often Hot, while black is Ground.

 In Example 1, we illustrate a common way to wire a Fender Stratocaster using all single-coil Lindy Fralin pickups.

 Another very common single-coil guitar is the Fender Telecaster.
 Telecaster pickups made by Lindy Fralin include the Blues Special Tele, Split Blade Tele, and the High Output Tele, among others.
 These pickups also have two wires and use the same black and white color scheme that the Stratocaster pickups use.